MartinGleize/Wikifier/README.md

 # Wikifier
-With this Google Chrome extension, look up the selected text in the currently browsed wiki.
+With this Google Chrome extension, search the selected text on the currently browsed wiki.

 (The name is likely temporary until I find something better.)